Get more information about Arizona State University by clicking links below:

 Admission Requirements & Details

-The information regarding admissions below may provide a better idea of the students ASU Tempe accepts.
+The information regarding admissions below may provide a better idea of the students Arizona State University accepts.
 The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college or dual credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into ASU Tempe.
+This information can be used to get a better idea of your chances of getting into Arizona State University.

 Admission Requirements & Recommendations